Top 50+ Scrum Master Interview Questions and Answers for 2025

 • Because the acceptance criteria get included in the user story, the Scrum Team will benefit from them.

 • A user story can change at any time during the project's execution.
-If the scope of the user story becomes too large, it must get divided into smaller user stories.
-The conditions of the acceptance criterion can also get altered.
+If its scope becomes too large, it must be divided into smaller user stories.
+The conditions of the acceptance criterion can also be altered.

 Become a Skilled Agile Professional